Wikipedia

 Dining hall

 The college's hall has a fine hammerbeam roof, painted in black and gold and decorated with the armorial devices of its benefactors.
 The hall is lined to cill level with linenfold panelling which dates from 1528 to 1529 and has a five-bay screen, surmounted by the Royal Arms.
 Above is a hexagonal louvre, dating to 1703.
 The room was extended from five to eight bays according to designs by Sir George Gilbert Scott in 1863.
-It has two bay windows, containing heraldic glass dating from the fifteenth to nineteenth centuries.[18]
+It has two bay windows, containing heraldic glass dating from the 15th to 19th centuries.[18]
 In 1564, Queen Elizabeth rode into the college's Hall on horseback, during a state visit to Cambridge.[19]

 Second Court